 This sourdough naan is a guaranteed fail-proof recipe for a moist, chewy, fluffy, soft and truly delicious flatbread using unfed sourdough.
 Very easy to put together even by novices.
-It can be served in so many ways, to snack, as a starter, a side to a curry or why not make some delicious chicken rolls to take to work, picnics or share with family and friends.
+It can be served in so many ways, as a snack, as a starter, as a side to a curry or why not make some delicious chicken rolls to take to work, picnics or share with family and friends.

 Why Is Sourdough Good For You?